The pros and cons of single page applications (SPAs)

 Traditional websites rely on MPAs: They're based on a standard homepage/index and a menu with links to other pages.
 When a new link is clicked, a request is sent to the server to download a new HTML page.
 Data elements, graphics, and other information are pulled from the database and then returned to the client-facing website where the page is rendered.

-Every time a user accesses a new page, this process is triggered - sometimes requiring user-maddeningly slow load times.
+Every time a user accesses a new page, this process is triggered — sometimes requiring slow load times that madden users.

 SPAs are built using a combination of HTML, CSS, AJAX, and JavaScript frameworks such as React, Vue, Angular, Backbone, Meteor, and Ember.